akka/akka/akka-docs/scala/zeromq.rst

 .. includecode:: code/docs/zeromq/ZeromqDocSpec.scala#pub-socket

-or by importing the ``akka.zeromq._`` package to make newSocket method available on system, via an implicit conversion.

-.. includecode:: code/docs/zeromq/ZeromqDocSpec.scala#pub-socket2

-Above examples will create a ZeroMQ Publisher socket that is Bound to the port 1234 on localhost.
+Above examples will create a ZeroMQ Publisher socket that is Bound to the port 1233 on localhost.

 Similarly you can create a subscription socket, with a listener, that subscribes to all messages from the publisher using: